michanto/cdk-orchestration/API.md

 - *Type:* {[ key: string ]: string}

-Default attribute values to use when the underlying API fails to return expected values.
+Default attribute values to use when the underlying task fails to return expected values.

 ---